 Gervin Khan

-Shrimp is one of my favorite seafood to eat and this one is so delicious and easy to prepare.
-I am so excited to make this for everyone.
+Shrimp is one of my favorite seafood to eat and this one was so delicious and easy to prepare.

 Janeane M Davis